 Al has held numerous offices in the Pennsylvania Music Educators’ Association (PMEA), including two terms as District President, seven years as a state officer, and State President from 1984-86.
 He was named to the Mansfield University of Pennsylvania “Alumni Honor Roll” in 1990 and to PMEA’s “Hall of Fame” in 2009.

-Jeffrey Dent was selected as Assistant Director of the Repasz Band in September 2003.
+Jeffrey Dent was selected as Associate Conductor of the Repasz Band in October 2017.
 Jeff grew up playing in the Berwick Colonial Band and Hi-Hats Big Band.
 He went on to graduate from Mansfield University of PA with a bachelor of Music degree in Music Education.
 At Mansfield he was principal clarinet in the Wind Ensemble and Orchestra, member of the Concert Choir and Woodwind Quintet, and as a member of the Mansfield Mountie Band, toured and performed in London and Harrogate, England.
 He also represented Mansfield at the Pennsylvania Intercollegiate Bands and Orchestras.
 He has completed graduate work at Bloomsburg, Marywood, Penn State, Wilkes, West Chester, West Virginia Universities.

 Jeff taught instrumental music in Hughesville, Hanover and Jersey Shore School Districts.
 Jeff’s Jersey Shore Middle School Band was invited to perform at PMEA in 2004 and 2014.
 His students had the opportunity to work and play with Dallas Brass, Boston Brass, Zyzx Sax Quartet as well as composers Robert Sheldon and Sam Hazo.
 He also has been a guest director for band festivals in Pennsylvania.
 Now retired, Jeff “works” as the Director of Tournament of Bands and the Assistant Director of the Repasz Band.